 Now we enter the 20th century with heavy eyeliner and shadow everywhere around the eyes!
 The more the better!
-Drama was everything when it came to communicating with your eyes back then.
+The drama was everything when it came to communicating with your eyes back then.
 And the best way to be as dramatic as possible was through eyeliner.

-A fine gal like you in the 20s would have heavily lined your eyes with a slight gradient approaching the corners (usually just ever so slightly away from your lash line).
+A fine girl in her 20s’ would have heavily lined her eyes with a slight gradient approaching the corners (usually just ever so slightly away from your lash line).
 They wore bold mascara and often drew some fake ones with eyeliner!
 Just like Betty Boop.

 During those harsh days, everyone was caught in the downward spiral economy. (sounds familiar?).
 People didn’t have the spare cash to spend on extras.
 But they still found a way to wear a little discreet eyeliner on the upper lid.
 They also drew a line against the lash line from the inner corner to the outer corner of the eyes.